marketdesignresearch/CA-BNE/README.md

 ![LLG First Price BNE](misc/plots/LLGFirstPrice.png)

 ## Example 3: LLLLGG

 Finally, we consider a much larger example where we find a BNE for the first price rule in the LLLLGG domain.
 This is a much larger auction than LLG, with 6 bidders and 8 items, but the code is very similar to example 1.
 The main difference is that Values and Bids are multidimensional, implemented as Double[].
 The BidSampler and Mechanism implementations are responsible themselves to interpret these arrays of raw data in a consistent way.
 This domain could also be implemented by writing Java classes representing Values and Bids, but this would make the code slower.
 All algorithm pieces are provided in a variant supporting multiple dimensions.

 In addition to the first price rule, our code also provides an implementation of quadratic and other core-selecting payment rules in LLLLGG, but it should be noted that quadratic requires a quadratic program (QP) solver such as CPLEX to be installed.

-The callback function writes out a file representing the strategy at each iteration.
 The code for this example can be found  [here](src/ch/uzh/ifi/ce/cabne/examples/LLLLGGFirstPrice.java).
+It takes two arguments, a configuration file and an output folder, where the callback function writes out one file per iteration.
 The progress of the algorithm can be visualized with the help of another [Python script](scripts/llllgg_anim_BNE.py).
 The approximate equilibrium should look something like this:

 ![LLLLGG First Price BNE](misc/plots/LLLLGGFirstPrice.png)

 ## Beta Notes